expo/expo/docs/pages/versions/unversioned/sdk/firebase-analytics.md

 import {APIInstallSection} from '~/components/plugins/InstallSection';
 import PlatformsSection from '~/components/plugins/PlatformsSection';
 import { Terminal } from '~/ui/components/Snippet';
-import { InlineCode } from '~/components/base/code';

 > **This is the only Firebase Analytics package for React Native that has universal platform support (iOS, Android, Web, and Electron).**

-`expo-firebase-analytics` enables the use of native Google Analytics for Firebase.
-Google Analytics for Firebase is a free app measurement solution that provides insight on app usage and user engagement.
-Learn more in the official [Firebase Docs](https://firebase.google.com/docs/analytics/).
+`expo-firebase-analytics` enables using native Google Analytics for Firebase.
+Google Analytics for Firebase is a free app measurement solution that provides insight into app usage and user engagement.
+For more information, see [Firebase Docs](https://firebase.google.com/docs/analytics/).

 <PlatformsSection android emulator ios simulator web />